99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 SQS Message Visibility Timeout:
 After a message is polled by a consumer it becomes invisible to other consumers, it has 30s to process it,
 if the message hasn't been deleted cuz not processed yet, it will be put back in the queue and be processed twice, if u need more than 30s to process it
-use the "ChangeMessageVisibility" API to change the timeout time
+use the "ChangeMessageVisibility" API to change the timeout time to increase the value of VisibilityTimeout

 SQS Dead Letter queues (DLQ):
 We can set a threshold to how many times a message can go back into the queue because a consumer fails to process it, after the "MaximumReceives" threshold